 Top 10 David Ortiz Baseball Cards

-Click on the card titles or images to shop for specific cards on eBay.
+Click on the eBay listings to shop for specific cards or check completed sales values.

 Every card in the 1998 Donruss base and Update set received the Gold Press treatment which meant they were gold foil stamped and die-cut in the right corner.
 These cards are a marvel to hold in your hand as the design can't help but catch your eye.
-While each card isn't sequentially numbered, the back of these parallels indicate that it is one of 500 copies.
+While each card isn't sequentially numbered, the card backs indicate it is one of 500 copies.

 Although the 1997 edition of Donruss Signature (check out #2 on this list) features the most expensive Ortiz card available from his rookie year, the 1998 set offers a more budget-friendly alternative.
 Ortiz reportedly signed 3,400 copies of the base red version and you can also track down other limited parallels, including Millennium green (1,000 copies), Century blue (100 copies) and Previews gold (393 copies).